openaustralia/planningalerts/README.md

 ### Configuring PlanningAlerts so people can write to their local councillors

-Three conditions must be met for the option to write to councillors to be available for an application:
+Four conditions must be met for the option to write to councillors to be available for an application:

 1. the global feature flag must be toggled on;
+1. a reply address must be configured for councillors to email their responses to;
 2. the feature must be enabled on the authority that the application belongs to; and,
 3. there must be councillors associated with the authority for people to write to.